screaminglake/Whispering-Chills/README.md

 # Before You Install

 As with any modlist, it is recommended you start with a clean install.
-Uninstall Fallout 4 through Steam if it's already installed (yes even if you already have a modded setup this is the safest approach then proceed to Documents/My Games/Fallout 4 in File Explorer and delete everything inside that folder.
-Then navigate to wherever you have installed Fallout 4 (steam/steamapps/common/Fallout 4) and delete everything left inside that folder.
-Now you must install Fallout 4 in a non-Windows Protected folder (NOT within Program Files, Program Files x86, Documents, Desktop, or any other other protected folders on the OS/C Drive).
+Uninstall Fallout 4 through Steam if it's already installed (yes even if you already have a modded setup this is the safest approach) then **proceed to Documents/My Games/Fallout 4 in File Explorer and delete everything inside that folder**.
+Then **navigate to wherever you have installed Fallout 4 (steam/steamapps/common/Fallout 4) and delete everything left inside that folder**.
+Now you must install Fallout 4 in a non-Windows Protected folder (**NOT** within Program Files, Program Files x86, Documents, Desktop, or any other other protected folders on the OS/C Drive).
 The default install location for Steam games is in a Windows-protected folder Program Files (x86) which we do NOT want as it can cause many issues with permissions and read/write access to your game files.
 If you already have a Steam Library set outside this default location, you can simply install Fallout 4 there.
 If you currently only have a Steam Library created with games being installed to the default Windows-protected folder on your C drive, please follow the steps below based on whether or not you have a separate hard drive from your OS drive.

 **If you have another hard drive in addition to your OS drive:**

 * Open Steam and click on Steam in the top left corner then click on Settings.
 Go to the downloads tab listed on the left panel that opens and select the     Steam Library Folders option.
 When the popup appears, click on the plus button to the right of any listed drives and then create a NEW FOLDER on any of the other drives (not your native C Drive where steam default installs to) and click select.
-A new steam library folder will be created on your other drive in this new folder (reference      image).
+A new steam library folder will be created on your other drive in this new folder ([click here for reference image](https://imgur.com/KiuYDe2/)).

 * Navigate to the Library section of Steam where all of your games are listed and click Fallout 4 then choose to Install Fallout 4 as per usual, but when prompted to choose an install location, specify the new SteamLibrary folder you just created on a separate hard drive instead of the default location on your OS drive and proceed to install as per usual.